 R. These functions can be loaded by

-- Installing a particular package (using install.packages() like we did when we installed
+- Installing a particular package (using install.packages() like you did when you installed

-rmarkdownand loading the library in our script using `library(package-name).
+rmarkdownand loading the library in your script using `library(package-name).

 sqrt() function is an example of a